Super Melting Pot

 Join us for a better conversation: bringing together different people from across health and beyond, seeing how the world looks from outside healthcare, and adding fresh perspectives to stale debates.

-- On Friday, we’re at the Olympic Stadium, home of the 2012 Olympics.
+- 09:00-15:00. we’re at the London Stadium, home of the 2012 Olympics.
 We’ll start with discussions led by a range of fantastic health organisations about the questions they’d most like answering in the future.
 We’ll then hear from former professional footballer Clarke Carlisle and his wife Carrie Carlisle, about mental health, sport, and how to talk about taboo in inhospitable environments.
 We’ll finish by discussing how we can use everything we’ve learnt when we return to our desks on Monday morning.
-If you want to pop round the Stadium, you can do that too.

 As you might have guessed, our focus will be on what we can learn from combining different insights inside and out of health.
 In doing so, we want to spark the largest number of new ideas and different connections ever seen at anything even vaguely masquerading as a health conference.